-Nura Gili provides support and information for Aboriginal and Torres Strait Islander students at UNSW.
-NIDA students are able to access the support provided by Nura Gili.
-Nura Gili Centre for Indigenous Programs is located at UNSW at Balnaves Place, Level LG, Electrical Engineering Building G17.
-Visit nuragili.unsw.edu.au.
+As a further resource available to NIDA students, UNSW's Nura Gili provides valuable support and information for Aboriginal and Torres Strait Islander students.
+NIDA students can access the support provided by visiting the Nura Gili Centre for Indigenous Programs, located at UNSW at Balnaves Place, Level LG, Electrical Engineering Building G17.